5argon/arkham-starter/documentations/help/campaign-reference.md

 ## Campaign

 Finally, `campaign.ts` take all the transition along with some campaign-wide data, and you have a full campaign!
+Each Campaign Reference page use just this file, it can drills all the way down and obtain every information about the campaign.

+Notably, it has `commonEncounterSets` field.
+If the campaign always ask the player to mess with some encounter sets you can move them from each scenario's `shuffles`/`setAsides` to this array instead.
+It will be excluded from the matrix and setup instruction to make room for other sets that actually differs between scenarios.